The Guildhouse Fellowship FAQ

 Can Fellows travel overseas during their Fellowship?

-Is the Fellow required to produce an artwork at the end of the Fellowship?
+Is the Fellow required to produce new work at the end of the Fellowship?

 Is a report or acquittal required at the end of the Fellowship?

 The Fellow will be asked to provide a brief report including a financial summary, at the conclusion of the Fellowship.
-This report will outline the project undertaken by the Fellow and provide Guildhouse, AGSA and JDRF with valuable feedback on the inaugural program and its effect on mid-career artists.
+This report will outline the project undertaken by the Fellow and provide Guildhouse, AGSA and JDRF with valuable feedback on the program and its impact.
+Guildhouse will continue to track the Fellow along on their future career journey.

 Are there any expectations around public engagement for the Fellow?